Basilina

 Basilina (Βασιλίνα; died 332/333) was the wife of Julius Constantius and the mother of the Roman emperor Julian (r.
 361–363) who in her honour gave the name Basilinopolis to a city in Bithynia (modern Pazarköy near Gemlik, in Turkey).

 Biography

 Basilina was of Greek descent born in Asia Minor.
-She was the daughter of Caeionius Iulianus Camenius, or more likely of Julius Julianus, and received a classical education (i.e., Homer and Hesiod) from Mardonius, a eunuch who grew up in the house of her father.
-She became the second wife of Julius Constantius, whom she gave Julian; Basilina died a few months after childbirth; her sister was the mother of Procopius.
+She was either the daughter of Caeionius Iulianus Camenius, or more likely of Julius Julianus, and received a classical education (i.e., Homer and Hesiod) from Mardonius, a eunuch who grew up in the house of her father.
+She had a sister who became the mother of Procopius.
+She was a relative of Bishop Eusebius of Nicomedia, her son's tutor.

+She became the second wife of Julius Constantius, whom she gave Julian; Basilina died a few months after childbirth.
 A Christian, Basilina initially favoured the Arians, but gave her lands as an inheritance to the church of Ephesus.
-She was a relative of Bishop Eusebius of Nicomedia, her son's tutor.